Jsos17/Jsos17/README.md

 - [Bet1X2 Database Application (Python)](https://github.com/Jsos17/Bet1X2)
 - [Todo Application (Python)](https://github.com/Jsos17/Python_Todo_App)

-## My Family Name (Luhtala/Silvennoinen)
+# My Family Name (Luhtala/Silvennoinen)

 As of September 2022, I have officially adopted the surname *Luhtala* belonging to the bloodline of my maternal grandfather Aleksanteri Luhtala.
-My birth surname is *Silvennoinen*.
+My birth surname is *Silvennoinen* (I was born Juuso Silvennoinen).
 I have changed my surname to *Luhtala* because I feel a strong connection to my maternal grandfather.
 Finnish law allows one to take a surname that has been used in one's family within the last five generations.
 According to Finnish Orthodox Church records, my maternal grandfather was baptized as *Aleksandr* Luhtala and his first name was then changed into the more Finnish form of *Aleksanteri*.
 I feel that having *Luhtala* as my family name brings me closer to my Eastern Orthodox (Christian) Karelian cultural heritage.

 My maternal grandfather Aleksanteri Luhtala and his extended family lived in the village of Kaunoselkä in the former Finnish municipality of Salmi before the Second World War.
 Salmi was a part of Border Karelia (Raja-Karjala in Finnish).
 My maternal grandfather and his extended family were Eastern Orthodox Christians.
 According to information passed on to my mother, the family name *Luhtala* was based on the name of the (farm) estate (Finnish: tila) the extended family owned.